The temples of Angkor might be its most popular drawcard but for this very hungry family, Cambodia’s epicurean enchantments come a close second.

 Throw another frog on the barbie

-Like us Aussies, Cambodians love a barbie, and while it’s not unheard of to find shrimp (at least humongous prawns) they do tend to do things a little differently to us.
-Forget the steaks and lamb chops, instead expect to find a bunch of (sometimes indistinguishable) stuff on sticks, cooking over charcoal fires.
+Like Aussies, Cambodians love a barbie, and while it’s not unheard of to find shrimp (or humongous prawns) they do tend to do things a little differently to us.
+Forget the snags and lamb chops, instead expect to find a bunch of (sometimes indistinguishable) stuff on sticks, cooking over charcoal fires.

-We join dozens of local families gathered on roadside mats to dine on a variety of Cambodian barbecue delights at Siem Reap’s 60 Road.
-Sizzle central, the street is lined with vendors serving up skewered whole fish and chicken, little balls of sweet red Cambodian pork sausage and a smorgasbord of random offal and organs javelined on bamboo sticks, stuffed skewered frogs and coiled snake shish kebabs, and the odd penis from of what I imagine is a cow with a fairly high-pitched moo.
+We joined dozens of local families gathered on roadside mats to dine on a variety of Cambodian barbecue delights at Siem Reap’s 60 Road.
+Sizzle central, the street is lined with vendors serving up skewered whole fish and chicken, little red balls of sweet Cambodian pork sausage and a smorgasbord of random offal and organs javelined on bamboo sticks.
+Then there’s the stuffed skewered frogs and coiled snake shish kebabs, and the odd penis from what I imagine is a cow with a fairly high-pitched moo.

 Already suffering from a lack of sustenance at the end of the Vietnam War, a catastrophic famine followed the Khmer Rouge takeover in 1975.
-Imposing collective farms, the Khmer Rouge burnt cookbooks and forced its already malnourished people into slave labour.
-But the rice yields were insufficient to feed the population and consuming insects, a great source of nutrition, became the difference between life and death.
+The Khmer Rouge forced its already malnourished people into slave labour on collective farms.
+The rice yields were insufficient to feed the population so consuming insects, a great source of nutrition, became the difference between life and death.

 Food served with a side of heart

-We think it is important to teach the kids to give a little back to local communities when we travel and certainly found plenty of opportunities when travelling in Cambodia, especially when it comes to food!
-We enjoyed excellent western and Cambodian cuisine at some great NGO cafes and restaurants.
+We believe it is essential to teach our kids to give a little back to local communities when we travel and certainly found plenty of opportunities when travelling with kids in Cambodia, especially when it came to food.
+We enjoyed unforgettable western and Cambodian culinary experiences at several NGO cafes and restaurants.